avenantsoftware/XBMCArduino/README.md

 XBMCArduino
 ===========

-Control XBMC from an Arduino trough JSON
+Control XBMC from an Arduino through JSON